d12frosted/elpa-mirror/gnu/corfu-readme.txt

   │       corfu-quit-no-match 'separator) ;; or t
   └────

-  In general, I recommend to experiment a bit with the various settings and key bindings to find a configuration which works for you.
+  I recommend to experiment a bit with the various settings and key bindings to find a configuration which works for you.
 There is no one size fits all solution.
-Some people like auto completion, some like manual completion, some want to cycle with TAB and some with the arrow keys…
+Some people like auto completion, some like manual completion, some want to cycle with TAB and some with the arrow keys.

+  In case you like aggressive auto completion settings, where the completion popup appears immediately, I recommend to use a cheap completion style like `basic', which performs prefix filtering.
+In this case Corfu completion should still be very fast in buffers with efficient completion backends.
+You can try the following settings in an Elisp buffer or the Emacs scratch buffer.

+  ┌────
+  │ ;; Aggressive completion, cheap prefix filtering.
+  │ (setq-local corfu-auto t
+  │ 	    corfu-auto-delay 0
+  │ 	    corfu-auto-prefix 0
+  │ 	    completion-styles '(basic))
+  └────

+  If you want to combine fast prefix filtering and Orderless filtering you can still do that by defining a custom Orderless completion style via `orderless-define-completion-style'.
+We use a custom style dispatcher, which enables prefix filtering for input shorter than 4 characters.
+Note that such a setup is quite advanced.
+Please refer to the Orderless documentation and source code for further details.

+  ┌────
+  │ (defun orderless-fast-dispatch (word index total) │   (and (= index 0) (= total 1) (length< word 4)
+  │        `(orderless-regexp . ,(concat "^" (regexp-quote word)))))
+  │
+  │ (orderless-define-completion-style orderless-fast
+  │   (orderless-dispatch '(orderless-fast-dispatch))
+  │   (orderless-matching-styles '(orderless-literal orderless-regexp))) │
+  │ (setq-local corfu-auto t
+  │ 	    corfu-auto-delay 0
+  │ 	    corfu-auto-prefix 0
+  │ 	    completion-styles '(orderless-fast))
+  └────

-3.2 Completing with Corfu in the minibuffer ───────────────────────────────────────────
+3.2 Completing in the minibuffer ────────────────────────────────

   Corfu can be used for completion in the minibuffer, since it relies on child frames to display the candidates.
 By default,